On This Page

 • You have at least one supported LLM account, with:

-• Credentials (for example, an API key or cloud access keys) with permission to invoke the model.
+• Credentials (for example, an API key or bearer token) with permission to invoke the model.

 Open AI Settings